eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 ```

 Time sync
-- Fix Windows time sync
+- Fix Windows time sync if your machine is not domain-joined
   - Change w32time to [start automatically](https://docs.microsoft.com/en-us/troubleshoot/windows-client/identity/w32time-not-start-on-workgroup).
 In Administrator cmd, but **not** PowerShell, `sc triggerinfo w32time start/networkon stop/networkoff`.
 Verify with `sc qtriggerinfo w32time`.
 To get into cmd that way, you can start Admin PowerShell and then just type `cmd`.
   - In `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Config`, set `MaxPollInterval` to hex `c`, decimal `12`.
   - Check `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Parameters\NtpServer`.
 If it ends in `0x9` you are done.
 If it ends in `0x1` you need to adjust `SpecialPollInterval` in `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\TimeProviders\NtpClient` to read `3600`
   - Reboot, then from Powershell run `w32tm /query /status /verbose` to verify that w32time service did start.
 If it didn't, check triggers again.
 If all else fails, set it to Automatic Delayed startup
 - [Enable systemd](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/#set-the-systemd-flag-set-in-your-wsl-distro-settings)
+for WSL
-for WSL and install chrony with `sudo apt install -y chrony`.
+- Install chrony with `sudo apt install -y chrony`.
-- If despite chrony, you still see [clock skew](https://github.com/microsoft/WSL/issues/10006) in WSL, set a scheduled task to keep WSL in
+- If despite chrony, you still see [clock skew](https://github.com/microsoft/WSL/issues/10006) in WSL, set a scheduled
-sync with your Windows clock.
+task to keep WSL in sync with your Windows clock.
 From non-admin Powershell, run
 `schtasks /Create /TN WSLTimeSync /TR "wsl -u root hwclock -s" /SC ONEVENT /EC System /MO "*[System[Provider[@Name='Microsoft-Windows-Kernel-Power'] and (EventID=107 or EventID=507) or Provider[@Name='Microsoft-Windows-Kernel-General'] and (EventID=1)]]" /F`.

 Docker Desktop